Skip to content

 Global calorie supply: efficiency of meat and plants

-The inefficiency becomes even more tangible if we add another aspect: namely the share of the Calories provided worldwidewhich are generated by the surface area described above.
+The inefficiency becomes even more tangible if we add another aspect: namely, the share in the Calories provided worldwidewhich are generated by the surface effort just described.

-Although the "animal as food producer" already occupies 77 percent of the world's land area, it only provides 18 percent of the calories that the Growing world population records.
-The The production of plant-based food is much more efficient - 82 percent of the calories consumed by mankind grow on 23 percent of the available land area.
+Although "animals as food producers" already occupy 77 percent of the world's land area, they provide only 18 percent of the calories that the growing world population records.
+The The production of plant-based food is much more efficient - on 23 percent of the available land area grows 82 percent of the calories consumed by mankind.

 The shares of meat and plants in the global protein supply

-Many people assume that they would not get enough protein without meat - but this is a widespread misconception.
-Only 37 percent of our global protein intake comes from animal products such as meat and milk - and take up 77 percent of the land area for this purpose.
-A full 63 percent of proteins are attributable to the direct consumption of plant-based foods (e.g. broccoli, chickpeas, beans, oatmeal), for which only 23 percent of the global land area needs to be cultivated.
+Many people assume that they would not get enough protein without meat - but this is a common misconception.
+Only 37 percent of the global protein intake in our diets comes from animal products such as meat and milk - and take up 77 percent of the land area for it.
+A full 63 percent of protein comes from direct consumption of plant foods (e.g. broccoli, chickpeas, beans, oatmeal), for which only 23 percent of global land area needs to be cultivated.

-Tip: You can now also find out more in a detailed article, vegan protein sources inform
+Tip: In a detailed article you can now also read about other, vegan protein sources inform

 Cultivation of plants for food production

-Apart from the moral question of their exploitation, animals are quite simply inefficient suppliers of nutrients.
-We produce a small proportion of our food using a lot of land, a lot of animal suffering and high energy and water consumption.
+Apart from the moral issue of their exploitation, animals are quite simply inefficient suppliers of nutrients.
+With a lot of land, a lot of animal suffering, and a high consumption of energy and water, we produce a small portion of our food.
 This is absurdly inefficient.
-With significantly less land, water and energy consumption - and of course less animal suffering - a plant-based diet could produce significantly more food for us humans.
+With significantly less land, water and energy consumption - and, of course, less animal suffering - a plant-based diet could produce significantly more food for us humans.

-This is much more efficient and ultimately saves us humans from ourselves in view of the predictions of increasing meat consumption.
-At the same time, a vegan diet also helps to free up more land for nature and animals.
+This is much more efficient and ultimately saves us humans from ourselves in view of the forecasts of increasing meat consumption.
+At the same time, the vegan diet also helps to free up more land for nature and animals.
 For example, the Species extinction stopped be

-The livestock farming system is a sick, outdated model - and is already only artificially ventilated by state subsidies.
-Every intelligent economist in the world would keep their hands off it.
+The system of livestock farming is a sick discontinued model - and is already only artificially respired by government subsidies.
+Every intelligent economist in the world would keep his hands off it.

 Do you have any questions or suggestions regarding this article about the efficiency of meat, eggs or milk?
 Then I look forward to your comment.